-The Faraday Institution funds universities to recruit students to become part of the Faraday Institution PhD programme, with cohort intakes in 2018, 2019 and 2020.
-The Faraday Institution will fund 13 studentships in 2019, and eligibility for students is as for UKRI studentships.
+Faraday Institution funds universities to recruit students to become part of the Faraday Institution PhD programme, with cohort intakes in 2018, 2019 and 2020.
+The Faraday Institution will fund 19 studentships in 2019, and eligibility for students is as for UKRI studentships.
 The students receive an enhanced stipend over and above the usual EPSRC offer.
-This is around £20,000 (plus London weighting where appropriate) and a generous package to cover training costs.
+This is around £20,000 (plus London weighting where appropriate) plus an additional £7,000 annually to cover training and travel costs.
 Recipients will have access to multiple networking opportunities, industry visits, a mentor, internships as well as quality experiences that will further develop knowledge, skills and aspirations.

 Host institutions are beginning to publicise the PhD opportunities available starting in the autumn of 2019:

 Newcastle University, "Higher harmonics response analysis as diagnostic and prediction tool for batteries"

 University of Birmingham, "Exploring potential re-use applications for Mn-based cathodes"